BestEnemies/AIiLight/Connection.md

 How do we then make such a connection?
 There are two ways:

 ## Wires
-Solder wires to the 5 PCB pads and connect these wires to your USB/UART FTDI (or equivalent) adapter.
+Solder wires to the 5 PCB pads and connect these wires to your USB/UART (or equivalent) adapter.
 Xose Pérez has written an excellent [article](http://tinkerman.cat/ailight-hackable-rgbw-light-bulb/) on his blog how you can make such a connection, and upload your own firmware.

 ![Ai-Thinker LED RGBW light with wires soldered](images/ailight_wires.png)